 The net balance due, after Estimated Pending Aid, is due by the due date noted on the bill, unless the bill reflects a Payment Plan.
 Bills for Plan participants indicate the monthly amount due.
 After the due dates, that portion of charges not covered by aid and loans is subject to a monthly finance charge of 1%.

 When will financial aid be posted to the account?

 All financial aid and loans are posted once classes begin, if all required steps have been completed.
-The first bill generated after classes start, mailed in mid-September, should reflect all aid and loans, except state scholarships, posted to the account.

 What if some aid does not post to the account after classes start?